-The title of each work identifies the location where the process unfolded iterating the cultural and sociopolitical narratives of the site.
+Each work is titled after the location where the process took place, foregrounding the cultural, historical, and sociopolitical narratives embedded within the site.

 The photo documentary of Harvest by Arya Abolhassani